Friday 1st July 2022 10am – 5pm

 The conference is taking place in the precincts of spectacular Canterbury Cathedral.

-Our keynote speaker is author, priest and therapist Marie-Elsa Bragg, whose book Sleeping Letters combines prose memoir and poetry.
+We hope our keynote speaker will be author, priest and therapist Marie-Elsa Bragg, whose book Sleeping Letters combines prose memoir and poetry.
 Bel Mooney wrote that the book is ‘moving, challenging and hauntingly beautiful.
 When the author was six, her mother (an artist and the wife of broadcaster Melvyn Bragg) committed suicide.
 This exquisite book chronicles the quest to process a grief that can never end. ‘

 There will be music, a bookstall, chances to network and an opportunity to enjoy Canterbury.

-The day ticket is £85 and bookings will open in autumn 2020.
+The day ticket is £85 and bookings will open in March 2022.
 It includes tea, coffee, lunch and entry to the cathedral.

 Extend your visit …